How To Stay Safe on Halloween

-Halloween can be a fun time for children and their families.
-But for pets, it can be a nightmare!
-Here are 9 tips to make sure your dog’s Halloween isn’t frightening:
+Halloween is super fun for kids and their families.
+But for dogs, it can be a nightmare!
+Here are 9 tips to make sure your dog’s (and your!!)
+Halloween isn’t spooky:

 Visualize this: Children in scary/strange costumes.
 Walking, running, and yelling near your house.
 While your dog is loose in your yard.
 Enough said.

 Not only will your doorbell be ringing, but your door will also be constantly opening and closing.
 Add to that the number of strangers dressed in unusual outfits and you can understand why it’s a place your dog should be far away from.
-To avoid potential fearful/aggressive reactions, put your dog in a secure room away from the front door.
+To avoid potential fearful/aggressive reactions, put your dog in a secure room (in a crate 😇) away from the front door.
 This will also prevent him from potentially escaping to chase or run away from trick or treaters!

-Although they are relatively nontoxic, such plants can induce gastrointestinal upset should your pets ingest them in large quantities.
+Although they are relatively nontoxic, gastrointestinal upset can occur if your dog ingests them in large quantities.

 If chewed, your dog could receive a possibly life-threatening electrical shock.

 If you do decide that your dog needs a costume, make sure it isn’t annoying or unsafe.
-It should not constrict movement, hearing, their sight, or the ability to breathe or bark.
-And have a few ‘dress rehearsals” a week (or more) before the big event.
+It shouldn’t constrict movement, hearing, sight, or the ability to breathe (or bark!).
+And have a few ‘dress rehearsals” a few weeks (or more) before the big event.
 If they seem distressed, allergic, or show abnormal behavior, consider letting them go in their “birthday suit”.
 Festive bandanas are a great alternative, too!

-If your dog or cat should escape and become lost, having the proper identification will increase the chances that they will be returned.
+If your dog escapes the house and is lost, having the proper identification will increase the chances that they’ll be returned.
 Just make sure the information is up-to-date and that even if your dog is microchipped, he should still have a visible ID collar/tag!